-Diphtheria is spread from person-to-person by contact with mucus, saliva or the skin lesions of an infected person.
+Diptheria spreads through person-to-person contact with mucus, saliva or the skin lesions of an infected person.

 There are two types of diphtheria.
-One type involves the nose, throat and tonsils.
-Early symptoms include a sore throat, mild fever and swollen lymph nodes located in the neck.
-Often a membrane develops on the throat, tonsils or inside the nostrils.
-Although in some patients diphtheria is a mild illness, in others it can be very serious; 5 - 10% of cases are fatal.
+The first type involves the nose, throat and tonsils.
+Early symptoms include a sore throat, mild fever and swollen lymph nodes.
+A film develops on the throat, tonsils or inside the nostrils.

-The second type of diphtheria involves the skin.
-People with diphtheria skin infections typically develop a scaly rash or skin ulcers.
+The second type of diphtheria is a skin infection.
+People with diphtheria skin infections develop a scaly rash or skin ulcers.

-Most people who do not receive antibiotics are contagious for about 2 weeks.
-With proper antibiotics, people are contagious for only 2-4 days.
+Most people who do not receive medicines are contagious for about two weeks.
+With proper medicines, people are contagious for only two to four days.

-Yes.
-A combination vaccine to protect against three diseases - diphtheria, tetanus and pertussis - should be given at 2, 4, 6 and 15 months of age, and at 4 years of age.
-A combination vaccine against diphtheria and tetanus, called "Td" should be given every 10 years to maintain immunity.
+There is a combination vaccine to protect against diphtheria, tetanus and whooping cough (pertussis).
+Children should receive the vaccine at 2, 4, 6 and 15 months of age, as well as at 4 years of age.
+A combination vaccine against diphtheria and tetanus should be taken every 10 years.

-For more information on where your child can be vaccinated, call 311.
+For more information on where to vaccinate your child, call 311.

 Diphtheria treatments include diphtheria antitoxin and certain antibiotics.